gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 ---

-## I. The Formalism — What Everyone Agrees On
+## I. The Formalism: What Everyone Agrees On

 Despite the interpretational chaos, everyone agrees on the mathematical formalism.